“Who am I?”

 Our current existence in the human life form is an investment of thousands, or even millions, of spiritual embodiments.

 In our previous lives, we worked very hard for the chance to be embodied in a human body.
-To be human is a reward, which, in accordance with Hindu beliefs, could also be taken back.
+To be human is a reward, which, following Hindu beliefs, could also be taken back.

 Because of some positive karma that they collected in their previous existences, these teens earned the opportunity to live in an economically advantaged environment.
 Such surroundings provide greater opportunities for personal growth than do developing countries.

-As a result, at the current stage, average Westerners seek only a “nice” current life, without looking beyond and seeing the very hard work they have done throughout an uncounted number of incarnations.
+As a result, average Westerners seek only a “nice” current life, without looking beyond and seeing the tough work they have done throughout an uncounted number of incarnations.